ProjectoOfficial/ProjectoOfficial/README.md

 I share code, projects and lessons under the name Projecto.
 My main aim is to share knowledge; it all started randomly when I opened a YouTube Channel in 2016 with a school colleague!
 I am still a university student, and this means that I am looking forward to share with all of you what I learn there.

 ## More Info
-- 🔭 I’m currently working on [ComputerVisionProject](https://github.com/ProjectoOfficial/ComputerVisionProject)
+- 🔭 I’m currently doing research on Computer Vision and AI for embedded systems

-- 🌱 I’m currently learning **pyTorch, Torchvision, Tensorflow**
+- 🌱 I’m currently learning **pyTorch, Torchvision, onnx**

 - 🤝 I’m looking for help with [OSCUP](https://github.com/ProjectoOfficial/Oscup)